 These devices make certain sounds easier to hear by bringing the sound directly to your ear.
 They shorten the distance between you and the source of sound and also reduce background noise.
 You can use different types of devices for different situations, such as one-on-one conversations and classroom settings or auditoriums, theatres, or other large public spaces.
 Commonly used listening devices include telephone amplifiers, personal listening systems (such as auditory trainers and personal FM systems), and hearing aids that you can connect directly to a television, stereo, radio, or microphone.

 These devices alert you to a particular sound (such as the doorbell, a ringing telephone, or a baby monitor) by using louder sounds, lights, or vibrations to get your attention.

-Television closed-captioning makes it easier to watch television by showing the words at the bottom of the screen so that you can read them.
-Most newer TVs have a closed-captions option.
+Closed-captioning shows the words at the bottom of the screen while you're watching TV or your computer screen.
+Most newer TVs and online programs have a closed-captions option.

 A TTY (also called TDD, or telecommunication device for the deaf) allows you to type messages back and forth on the telephone instead of talking or listening.
 When messages are typed on the TTY keyboard, the information is sent over the phone line to a receiving TTY and shown on a monitor.
 A telecommunications relay service (TRS) makes it possible to call from a phone to a TTY or vice versa.